Sally Hemings

-Sally Hemings (c.
-1773 – 1835) was an enslaved woman, inherited among many others by the third President of the United States Thomas Jefferson, from his father-in-law, John Wayles.

-Hemings' mother was Elizabeth "Betty" Hemings.
-Hemings' father was John Wayles, the enslaver of Elizabeth Hemings who owned her from the time of her birth.
-Wayles was also the father of Jefferson's wife, Martha, making Hemings the half-sister to Jefferson's wife.
+Sally Hemings, whose given name may have been Sarah, (c.
+1773 – 1835) was an enslaved woman, inherited among many others by the third President of the United States, Thomas Jefferson, from his father-in-law, John Wayles.
+Her mother was Elizabeth "Betty" Hemings.
+Her father was Wayles, the enslaver of Betty Hemings who owned her from the time of her birth.
+Wayles was also the father of Jefferson's wife, Martha Wayles, making Hemings the half-sister to Jefferson's wife.